Guilty Until Proven Innocent

 Zero trust security – if your policy is not already in place, it’s time to rethink your approach to information security.
 Cybercrime – especially ransomware – is the fastest growing crime in the U.S., and the attacks are increasing in number, scope, and sophistication.
 The Workspot Enterprise VDI Platform was designed to help you enforce your zero trust security policy.

 Today, as people use a variety of devices in many different settings, the attack surface is vast, making the case for adopting a Zero Trust Security model.
 This means that no one is trusted, either inside or outside the organization.
-To support Zero Trust, CIOs and CISOs should ask vendors the following questions about cloud desktop security:
+To support zero trust, CIOs and CISOs should ask vendors the following questions about virtual desktop security:

-- How does your cloud desktop architecture impact information security?
+- How does your architecture impact information security?

 - Where does my data live?
 Who can see it?
 How is it protected?

 - Where is my Active Directory running?

 Unlike many virtual desktop solutions, Workspot’s approach to virtual desktop security strengthens your Zero Trust Security model.

 Control/Data Plane Separation is Essential for Zero Trust Security

 The architecture of the virtual desktop solution really matters when it comes to security.
 Workspot is the only solution available today that separates the control and data planes.
 Other VDI solutions are built on outdated architectures that have integrated control and data planes.
 By definition, when the data and virtual desktop management planes are combined, customer data and authentication systems traverse the same system.
 Even the VDI vendor could potentially see your data, and that breaks your Zero Trust Security policy.

 Workspot’s massive VDI architecture innovation carries with it significant advantages for security, scalability and performance.